BladeRunnerJS/scaling-js-apps/blades/messages_blade.md

 * Check the `MessageItemViewModel` properties are initialised as expected from the data structure that's passed to its constructor
-* Add a message to the `MessagesViewModel` using `addMessages` function and ensure the added message has the correct `userId`, `text` and `timestamp` values.
+* Add a message to the `MessagesViewModel` using `addMessage` function and ensure the added message has the correct `userId`, `text` and `timestamp` values.
 * If you've time, ensure the `timestamp` is formatted as expected in the `MessageItemViewModel`